Procedure Guide ·Intestinal Blockage Surgery ·2026

 Coverage Basics

 Intestinal blockage surgery is covered by most accident and illness policies.
-Foreign body ingestion is typically classified as an accident.
-Coverage includes diagnostics, surgery, hospitalization, medication, and follow-up.
-This is one of the most frequently claimed procedures in pet insurance.
+Foreign body ingestion is classified as an accident.
+Coverage includes diagnostics, surgery, hospitalization, and medication.
+One of the most frequently claimed procedures.

 Red flag · Waiting period